PaNardin/PaStiProject/README.md

 # PaStiProject

+### Information:

+The aim of this project is to compare the diversity in the Uefa 2016 soccer teams using the well-known "Scrabble" points.

 ### Prerequisite:
 Add Numpy package:
 *sudo apt-get install python-numpy
 *sudo apt-get install python-matplotlib

-### Information:

-The aim of this project is to compare the diversity in the Uefa 2016 soccer teams using the well-known "Scrabble" points.

 ### Authors:

-Thales communications and Security TAI students: Nicolas TASTEVIN, Pierre CAUSSANEL and Pierre-Alexis NARDIN
+Thales communications and Security TAI interns: Nicolas TASTEVIN, Pierre CAUSSANEL and Zemelusa

 ### References: